syntasso/kratix-docs/docs/events/2022-kcduk/02-writing-a-jenkins-promise.md

 ### Define your Promise API {#promise-api}

 You've decided you want to create a Jenkins promise available to your users.
 To do this you need to setup the `promise.yaml` file.
 First lets setup the name of the Promise.
-Update the `promise.yaml` so that the name is set to `Jenkins`:
+Update the `promise.yaml` so that the name is set to `jenkins`:
 ```yaml jsx title="promise.yaml"
 apiVersion: platform.kratix.io/v1alpha1
 kind: Promise